John Pendlebury: Early life

 John Pendlebury was born in London, the eldest son of Herbert Stringfellow Pendlebury, a London surgeon, and Lilian Dorothea (née Devitt), a daughter of Sir Thomas Lane Devitt, 1st Baronet, part owner of Devitt and Moore, a shipping company.

 At the age of about two, he lost an eye while in the care of a friend of his parents.
 Conflicting reports of the accident were given.
 He used a glass eye, which, it has been said by people who knew him, was generally mistaken for a real one.
 Throughout his life, he remained determined to out-perform persons with two eyes.
 As a child, he was taken to see Wallis Budge at the British Museum.
 During the conversation, he apparently resolved to become an Egyptian archaeologist.
 Budge told him to study Classics before making up his mind.
 His mother died when he was 17, leaving him a legacy from his grandfather that made him financially independent.
 His father remarried but had no further children.
 Pendlebury got along well with his stepmother, Mabel Webb Pendlebury, and her son, Robin.
 He remained the centre of his father's affections, whom he called "daddy" in letters.

 He was educated at Winchester (1918-1923), before winning scholarships at Pembroke College, Cambridge.
 At the University of Cambridge he was awarded a Second in Part I and a First in Part II of the Classical Tripos, "with distinction in archaeology".
 He also shone as a sportsman, with an athletics blue and competing internationally as a high jumper.
+Pendlebury finished second behind Carl Van Geysel in the high jump event at the 1926 AAA Championships.

 He was painted by Sir William Nicholson as "A Cambridge Blue, John D. S. Pendlebury".